wesmith3/Flatbuster-Video/README.md

 ## Introduction

+Welcome to the dazzling world of Flatbuster Video, where movies are not just a watch, but a whole experience!
+Get set for an awesome rollercoaster ride of action, drama, and all-around good vibes.
+Toss some popcorn in the microwave, kick back, and let Flatbuster Video whisk you away to a world where every scene is epic and every moment is pure entertainment.

 Fork and clone this lesson for a template for your full-stack application.
 Take a look at the directory structure before we begin (NOTE: node_modules will be